raulhigueras/skymap_graph_generator/README.md

 This document explains how to install and the basic usage of SkyMap.
 For a more comprehensive and detailed explanation of the features, please check the [examples](examples)

+> 📖: The paper related to this work has been provisionally accepted in Frontiers in Artificial Inelligence: [SkyMap: A Generative Graph Model for GNN Benchmarking](https://www.frontiersin.org/journals/artificial-intelligence/articles/10.3389/frai.2024.1427534/abstract).

 ## Installation

 To install skymap using [pip](https://pypi.org):